videlais/Unofficial-Ink-Cookbook/_chapters/03/index.md

 ## Try It

-Create a new Ink project called “FirstStory.ink” and save the file.
+Create a new Ink project called "FirstStory.ink" and save the file.
 In the code area, add the following:

 ```ink
 You stand before a cave entrance.
 There are three passages forward.